 Creating Log Fields

-By default whenever you receive a log from a non OTLP receivers it will be stored directly in the body and you won't be able to filter logs based on fields/attributes.
-Opentelemetry provides different ways to parse attributes from your logs using different operators that the available.
-These parsed attributes are referred to as fields in signoz.
+By default, when you receive a log from non-OTLP receivers, it is stored directly in the body and you won't be able to filter logs based on fields/attributes.
+OpenTelemetry provides different ways to parse attributes from your logs using different processors.
+These parsed attributes are referred to as fields in SigNoz.

 {"time": "2022-09-20,15:27:17 +0530", "message": "Logging test...", "service": "python"}